Snapshot Datasets: Comparing "Last Two Instances" / Track Changes (Version 5.0.5)

 4. Using Derived Fields when Comparing Instances

-Derived fields include values that do not exist in a Data Source itself but are calculated from one or more existing numeric fields via basic arithmetic expressions and non-aggregate numeric functions.
+Derived Fileds include values that do not exist in a Data Source itself but are calculated from one or more existing numeric fields via basic arithmetic expressions and non-aggregate numeric functions.

-NOTE: For detailed information on derived fields, refer to: Derived fields for Data Processing (Overview / Create / Aggregate)
+NOTE: For detailed information on derived fields, refer to: Understanding Derived Fields

 4.1.
 [Option 1] Constructing Complex Formulas

-When constructing a formula for a Derived field in the Last Two Instances mode, you can inlude the same field, but from current and prior instances.
+When constructing a formula for a Derived field in the Last Two Instances mode, you can include the same field, but from current and prior instances.

 Derived fields with formulas including current and prior values become UNAVAILABLE when switching to a Single Instance mode.